usds/justice40-tool/data/data-pipeline/README.md

 These make use of [tmp_path_factory](https://docs.pytest.org/en/latest/how-to/tmp_path.html) to create a file-system located under `temp_dir`, and validate whether the correct files are written to the correct locations.

 Additional future modifications could include the use of Pandera and/or other schema validation tools, and or a more explicit test that the data written to file can be read back in and yield the same dataframe.

+### Smoketests

+To ensure the score and tiles process correctly, there is a suite of "smoke tests" that can be run after the ETL and score data have been run, and outputs like the frontend GEOJSON have been created.
+These tests are implemented as pytest test, but are skipped by default.
+To run them.

+1. Generate a full score with `poetry run python3 data_pipeline/application.py score-full-run`
+2. Generate the tile data with `poetry run python3 data_pipeline/application.py generate-score-post`
+3. Generate the frontend GEOJSON with `poetry run python3 data_pipeline/application.py geo-score`
+4. Select the smoke tests for pytest with `poetry run pytest data_pipeline/tests -k smoketest`